DeChambeau makes it 2 straight wins in FedEx Cup playoffs

 And he would appear to be a shoo-in to be one of U.S. captain Jim Furyk’s three Ryder Cup picks to be announced Tuesday.
 The idea is to find the hottest player to fill out the team, and no one has been close to DeChambeau over the last two weeks.

-DeChambeau, who started the year at No. 99 in the world, moved past Rory McIlroy to No. 7.
+DeChambeau, who started the year at No. 99 in the world, moved to No. 7, one spot past Rory McIlroy.
 He finished at 16-under 268 and made $1,620,000 for the second straight week.

 Starting the final round one shot behind Abraham Ancer, and among 10 players within four shots of the lead, DeChambeau had a two-putt birdie from 50 feet on No. 7, took the lead with a 12-foot birdie putt on the 220-yard eighth hole, and then hit his approach to 6 feet to a back right pin at No. 9 for his third straight birdie.